SamLynnEvans/Fillit_bitwise/README.md

 0100000000000000<br/>
 0000000000000000<br/>

 A map is then created which consists of an array of 16 * 16-bit integers, where all values are set to 0.
-The beauty of this method is then that we can simply then move our piece along the map using bit shift operators, and check if in each spot we can place a piece by doing a simple '&' operation between the piece and the map (cast as a uint64_t).
+The beauty of this method is that we can then simply move our piece along the map using bit shift operators, and check if in each spot we can place a piece by doing a simple '&' operation between the piece and the map (cast as a uint64_t).

-If the '&' operation results in a number over 0, it means there are 1s on the map (i.e. bits of tetriminos) where our piece has 1s too, so we can't put.
+If the '&' operation results in a number over 0, it means there are 1s on the map (i.e. bits of other placed tetriminos) where our piece has 1s too, so we can't put it.
 Conversely if it yields 0, there is no overlapping, so the piece can be put.

-The most satisfying part of this algorithm then comes in adding a piece to the map through a single '^=' operation between the map and the piece (unlike before when using char arrays and having to update every coordinate individually...).
+The most satisfying part of this algorithm then comes in adding a piece to the map through a single '^=' operation between the map and the piece (unlike before when I used char arrays and had to update every coordinate individually...).
 This same function can also be used to remove a piece.

 <b>Learnings</b>